disulfidebond/ctakes_processing/README.md

 For information on visualizing CUIs, including tracking exactly what spans of text were mapped to a given CUI, skip to the section on [visualizing CUIs](https://git.doit.wisc.edu/smph-public/dom/uw-icu-data-science-lab-public/ctakes_processing/-/blob/main/README.md#visualizing-cuis).

-Note that CUI Extraction can be completed using either Java or Python.
-We've tested both approaches and confirmed they output the same result.
+Note that CUI Extraction can be completed using either [Java](https://git.doit.wisc.edu/smph-public/dom/uw-icu-data-science-lab-public/ctakes_processing/-/blob/main/README.md#step-1-cui-extraction-java-based) or [Python](https://git.doit.wisc.edu/smph-public/dom/uw-icu-data-science-lab-public/ctakes_processing/-/blob/main/README.md#step-1-cui-extraction-python-based) (do not use both--once CUIs have been extracted, proceed to step 2).
+We've tested each of the approaches and confirmed that they output the same set of CUIs.

 ## Step 1: CUI Extraction (Java-Based)
 This step uses java to extract the CUIs within the cTAKES XMI output files, while maintaining the correct ordering and CUI counts.
 The protocol has been extensively tested, but please note that the steps must be followed **exactly**.